SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/superoffice-config.md

 When MailLink is configured to depend on the Windows installation, MailLink will host its own NetServer.
 MailLink generates a valid *NetServer.config* file automatically by executing socrm.exe (This generates a config file transformed with parameters from both *SuperOffice.ini* and *SuperOffice.config*).
 This file is placed in *%AppData%\\SuperOffice\\MailLink\\NetServer.config*.
 Changing the *SuperOffice.config* file will automatically update the *NetServer.config* used by the MailLink.
 Changes done manually in the generated *NetServer.config* file are lost when we regenerate a new *NetServer.config* file.

-If you want to have a dynamic loaded module (such as a document plugin), you need to add this in the *SuperOffice.config* file when using a Windows client.
+If you want to have a dynamically loaded module (such as a document plugin), you need to add this in the *SuperOffice.config* file when using a Windows client.
 (If you use web, you need to add this to the Web client's *web.config* file.)

 ## Mapping SuperOffice users to Active Directory